 - Hyrule being magically flooded in The Legend of Zelda: The Wind Waker.

 - Used in the meta-plot of .hack's second series of games.
 In The World 2's backstory, a war between the humans, elves, and gods happened that destroyed the old towns and landmarks to make new ones.
+In the real world, the servers were destroyed along with most of The World's data, which basically is a sundering to a virtual world.

 - Oracle Of Tao, in the first scene!
 The world is split into Earth and the Void.